 I once met Raymond Briggs, quite by accident.
 I was in Selfridges and he was there signing books.
 I had to get one.
 Mr Briggs was just as you would expect.

 Briggs has created some of the, I was going to say best loved but perhaps that’s not quite right for some of them, highly regarded illustrated books.
-Fungus the Bogeyman, When the Wind Blows, Ether and Ernest and Father Christmas.
+Fungus the Bogeyman, When the Wind Blows, Ethel and Ernest and Father Christmas.
 And, of course, in 1978, The Snowman.

 If you haven’t read the book, you should.
 I am sure you will know of the film.